ansible-collections/amazon.aws/CONTRIBUTING.md

 (see "/home/dev/ansible/ansible/test/lib/ansible_test/config/cloud-config-aws.ini.template"): ec2_group
 ```
 This is because the unit tests don't automatically detect the AWS credentials on your machine
-(unlike plain `boto3` and the `aws` cli).
+unlike plain `boto3` and the `aws` cli.
+(Typically because they're run inside Docker, which can't access `~/.aws/credentials`.
+But even when running tests outside docker, the tests ignore `~/.aws/credentials`.)
-You need to explicitly create credentials and load them in.
+You need to explicitly create credentials and load them in to an Ansible-specific file.
 To do this, copy the file mentioned in that error message,
 into the clone of this repo, under `tests/integration/cloud-config-aws.ini`.
 Modify the `@` variables, pasting in an IAM secret credential.